jmscslgroup/libpanda/doc/tutorial.md

 ___
 # Data Repository

 Currently all data is intended to be uploaded to [CyVerse](https://cyverse.org).
 In order to acess data we need to grant you access in an account-by-account basis.
 Please request access from someone at the JMS CSL Group.
-Currently data is manually uploaded to CyVerse directly from the pi 4, but with manual commands at the end of each colleciton session.
+Currently data is manually uploaded to CyVerse directly from the Pi 4, but with manual commands at the end of each colleciton session.
 Eventually we will provide methods to perform uploads automatically.
-This is also why the power supply has yet to be determined for the pi 4, since power needs to remain after the car is shut off to give time for the pi to connect to wifi and transfer data.
+This is also why the power supply has yet to be determined for the Pi 4, since power needs to remain after the car is shut off to give time for the Pi to connect to wifi and transfer data.

 To access Cyverse data after you have created an account and have been granted access: